 Does the Neighbourhood Area have the River Wye (including the River Lugg) in or next to its boundary?
-N Lyonshall Parish does not have River Wye in or bordering the parish boundary Is the Neighbourhood Area in the hydrological catchment of the River Wye (including the River Lugg) SAC?
-Y The North of the parish is within the Arrow (to Lugg) river catchment area.
-The South (From Holme Marsh) is within the Wye catchment area.
+Y The River Lugg borders the Group Parish to the west Is the Neighbourhood Area in the hydrological catchment of the River Wye (including the River Lugg) SAC?
+The Group Parish is within the River Lugg hydrological catchment area.
 If yes above, does the Neighbourhood Area have mains drainage to deal with foul sewage?
-Y Mains drainage at Lyonshall
+Y There is mains drainage at Preston Wynne.
+Withington is also served by Hereford